Jason McClelland: International career

 McClelland received his first cap at international level on 15 November 2015 in a friendly for Republic of Ireland U19 against Latvia U19.
 His first competitive appearance came 3 days later when he played against Scotland U19 in a UEFA European Under-19 Championship qualifier.

+Personal life

+McClelland studied at University College Dublin while playing for them, graduating with a Bachelor of Arts in Geography and Economics.